-Ensure that your website states the types of painting you do, where your service area is, and how to contact you.
+Ensure that your website states the types of the painting you do, where your service area is, and how to contact you.

-Remember that your website creates your business’s first impression and is usually the first interaction that your potential customers will have with your company.
+Remember that your website creates your business’s first impression and is usually the first interaction your potential customers will have with your company.

 Make sure that this interaction is positive and persuasive.